In recent years, chia seeds have become more popular because of the many health benefits they may provide.

 There is a drawback to buying chia seeds, though: it can take forever to go through the whole bag, as they are sold in large quantities.

 As you may be trying to figure out what to do with all those chia seeds, you are left to wonder, “do chia seeds go bad?”

 How To Store Chia Seeds

 Unlike many food products, chia seeds are very easy to preserve, and it is difficult to let them spoil.
-They can be kept anywhere in the kitchen, as long as they are kept away from direct sunlight.
+They can be kept anywhere in the kitchen as long as they are kept away from direct sunlight and excess heat or moisture.
 You can safely put them in a kitchen cabinet.
-Make sure that they are not exposed to excess heat or moisture.

 How Long Do Chia Seeds Last?

 Chia seeds are loaded with antioxidants.
 Because of this, they last longer than most nuts and seeds.

 By law, the chia seeds’ packaging must be labeled with a “best if used by” indicator.
 This is primarily for legal reasons, as chia seeds can last up to 2 years after the “best if used by” label as long as they are stored properly.

 Chia flour would also follow the same guidelines and can last up to 1 year after the “best if used by” label.

 As with anything, all of these time periods are estimates, as the climate in which you live can be a factor.
 Use your judgment and some common sense when choosing to use older chia seeds.